Worker group presses Target to boost hourly wage

-* Sarepta Therapeutics announces appointment of Catherine Stehman-Breen, m.d., m.s. as chief medical officer Source text for Eikon: Further company coverage:

-March 10 A women's group has started a campaign calling on Target Corp to raise its hourly wages, as pressure builds on retailers to follow Wal-Mart Stores Inc in boosting worker pay.
+A women's group has started a campaign calling on Target Corp (TGT.N) to raise its hourly wages, as pressure builds on retailers to follow Wal-Mart Stores Inc (WMT.N) in boosting worker pay.

 UltraViolet, a group which advocates for women's issues, said it has taken out online ads in three states and started an online petition pressing Target to increase its wages.
 So far it has attracted nearly 25,000 signatures, the group said on Tuesday.